Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• As teams scale, FarEye users commonly report slowness during peak activity, workflow rigidity, and visibility gaps, prompting them to consider other platforms.
+• As teams scale, FarEye users commonly report slowness during peak activity, workflow rigidity, and visibility gaps—prompting evaluation of other platforms.

-• Alternatives fall into groups: routing and orchestration platforms like Locus and Bringg, lightweight last-mile tools like Onfleet and Onro, and post-purchase solutions like ClickPost, AfterShip, and Narvar.
+• Alternatives fall into clear groups: routing and orchestration platforms (Locus, Bringg), lightweight last-mile tools (Onfleet, Onro), multi-carrier visibility (Shipsy), and post-purchase solutions (ClickPost, AfterShip, Narvar).

-• Enterprise operators look for stronger routing intelligence, faster reporting, unified visibility, and stable performance across regions and fleets, while smaller teams prioritize ease of use and quick setup.
+• Enterprise operators prioritize stronger routing intelligence, faster reporting, unified visibility, and stable performance across regions and fleets.
+Smaller teams prioritize ease of use and quick setup.

-• The right fit depends on delivery volume, operational complexity, the number of carriers, and the extent of automation the organization wants to adopt.
+• The right fit depends on delivery volume, operational complexity, carrier count, and the depth of automation the organization needs.

-• Locus stands out for teams needing reliable performance, flexible planning, and deeper orchestration that directly addresses the recurring issues noted by FarEye users.
+• Locus stands out for enterprise teams needing reliable performance, flexible planning, and deeper orchestration that directly addresses the recurring issues noted by FarEye users—backed by a 4.6/5 G2 rating.

 Schedule a Demo